cjermain/gnome-gocryptfs/README.md

 This adds the EncFS path, its mount location and password to the GNOME keyring and sets up a GNOME autostart entry to mount it at GNOME login (if enabled).

+### Add an EncFS folder with a custom location EncFs config file

+Suppose you have an EncFS folder at `~/.Private.encrypted` which should get mounted to `~/Private`.

+And suppose you move the EncFS config file (.encfs5 or .encfs6.xml), from `~/.Private.encrypted/.encfs6.xml` to `~/Private_encfs6.xml`.

+Make it known to *gnome-encfs*:

+    $ gnome-encfs -a ~/.Private.encrypted ~/Private
+    Custom EncFS config file path [**Default location**]: ~/Private_encfs6.xml EncFS password: <enter encfs password>
+    Mount at login [Y/n]: <say 'y' or 'n'>

+This adds the EncFS path, its mount location, the location of its EncFS config file and password to the GNOME keyring and sets up a GNOME autostart entry to mount it at GNOME login (if enabled).

 ### Mount an EncFS folder